andrewrgoss/andrewrgoss.com/content/post/open_data_science_conference.md

 ---
 <a href="https://www.odsc.com/boston" target="_blank">![Open Data Science Conference](/img/post/odsc.png "Open Data Science Conference")</a><br>

-For 3 days in May 2016 I will be attending my first <a href="https://www.odsc.com" target="_blank">Open Data Science Conference</a> in Boston.
-There will be 3,000+ data science practioners coming together at the Boston Convention & Exhibition Center to share ideas about this rapidly changing discipline.
-I'm looking forward to writing more of my thoughts here following the conference.
+In May 2016 I attended my first <a href="https://www.odsc.com" target="_blank">Open Data Science Conference</a> in Boston.
+There were some 3,000+ data science practioners that came together at the Boston Convention & Exhibition Center to share ideas about this rapidly changing discipline.
+The following topics were covered through the conference:

-Topics that will be covered include:

 * Deep Learning
 * Machine Learning